voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

-When visualizing heatmaps :ref:`in the App <fiftyone-app>`, when the App is in color-by-field mode, heatmaps are rendered in their field's color with transparency inversely proportional to the magnitude of the heatmap's values.
-For example, for a heatmap whose
-:attr:`range <fiftyone.core.labels.Heatmap.range>` is ``[-10, 10]``, pixels
-with the value +9 will be rendered with 90% opacity, and pixels with the value -3 will be rendered with 30% opacity.
+When visualizing heatmaps :ref:`in the App <fiftyone-app>`, when the App is in color-by-field mode, heatmaps are rendered in their field's color with opacity proportional to the magnitude of the heatmap's values.
+For example, for a heatmap whose :attr:`range <fiftyone.core.labels.Heatmap.range>` is `[-10, 10]`, pixels with the value +9 will be rendered with 90% opacity, and pixels with the value -3 will be rendered with 30% opacity.

 When the App is in color-by-value mode, heatmaps are rendered using the colormap defined by the `colorscale` of your